 🍴 Recipe Tips

-Normally I recommend removing the silver skin and membranes off of the back of ribs before cooking them, but in the Instant Pot, they don't seem to be an issue.
-This means less prep is needed.
+Removing silver skin is optional.
+Normally, I suggest removing the silver skin and membranes from ribs before cooking.
+However, in the Instant Pot, they don't seem to be problematic, requiring less prep.
 Note: You can still remove the membranes if desired.

 🍳Reheating